dpguthrie/disco-api-persist-docs/README.md

-# DBT Column Description Inheritance
+# dbt Column Description Inheritance

 This tool solves a limitation in dbt's `persist_docs` functionality by persisting inherited column descriptions to BigQuery tables.
 While dbt's built-in `persist_docs` feature can persist manually written column descriptions, it doesn't handle descriptions that are inherited from upstream columns.